aboukha/jenkins-CasC-kubernetes-demo/README.md

 - Use [Visual Studio Jenkins JCasC-Plugin](https://marketplace.visualstudio.com/items?itemName=jcasc-developers.jcasc-plugin) This extension is used to integrate a live jenkins instance configuration with your editor.
 It can be used to edit and validate YAML files.

 ## Tips for adding jenkins jobs to JCasC.
 Use a Seed Job
 - Use 1 file per jenkins job that needs to be configured as source code.
+Change configuration by adding 1 file per pipeline.
 Management of pipelines by adding files instead of having 1 single file with all the configurations.
 Otherwise a single error would break all the pipelines and troubleshooting would be harder.
 - Use a Jenkins Seed Job that loads all the Jenkins Jobs (1 file per jenkins job):
   - This seed job is usually written with JobDSL and can be set up in JCasC YAML or be imported manually as jenkins freestyle job.
   - Use regular expressions in the seed job to select and filter out all the **Jenkinsfiles and/or JobDSL files** that describe your jenkins jobs (pipelines).